AssetMark | Blog

 • Entertainment - Not every aspect of the email has to be dry or academic.
 If it fits your personality, feel free to include a comic or inspiring quote.

 • Share-of-Wallet / Expansion Opportunities - If you're wondering where revenue comes into play, this is it.
-Email is the ideal place to showcase the breadth of your offerings to remind clients of your value-add.
+Email is the ideal place to showcase the breadth of your solutions to remind clients of your value-add.

 • Calls-To-Action - It's crucial to tell your email readers what you'd like them to do; if you don't ask, you can be sure that they won't do it.